oxylabs/google-play-scraper/README.md

     json=payload
 )

-# Instead of response with job status and results url, this will return the
+# This will return a JSON response with job information and results URLs.
-# JSON response with results.
 pprint(response.json())
 ```